UcJunE/TGC-PROJECT-03-FE/tgc-project-03/README.md

 2. [React-Icon](https://react-icons.github.io/react-icons/) - Used for beautiful icons of website

-3. [Flaticon]("https://www.flaticon.com/free-icons/") - Used for Icon on the browser
+3. [Flaticon]("https://www.flaticon.com/free-icons/") - ewelry icons created by Freepik - Flaticon

 4. [Lottiefiles](https://lottiefiles.com/) - Adapted CSS spinner for use in website